Rudxain/Rudxain.github.io/about/accounts.md

 My emails and phones are private, to reduce spam.
 If you need those addresses, ask privately.

-My personal email addresses **do not contain by name, nickname**, or anything that looks similar to those.
+My personal email addresses **do not contain my name, nickname**, or anything that looks similar to those.

 My `*.edu.do` emails **contain my shortened real name**.
 Such as my:
 - CIC Gmail